Faster Carry Bit Computation for Adder Circuits with Prescribed Arrival Times: Constructing Fast Circuits

 Since we have $a(t_i) \leq \tilde a(t_i) + \lceil (\log_2 W - \log_2 m) \rceil$ for all $i \in \{0,\dots,m-1\}$, the circuit $C$ has, for the initial arrival times $a: \{t_0,\dots, m-1 \} \to \N$, a delay of at most { [1]{&\customalign{==}{#1}}

 } \end{theorem}

-\begin{rem} In the proof, we apply method \cite{Spirkl} for small instances.
+\begin{rem} In the proof, we apply the algorithm from Held and Spirkl \cite{Spirkl} for small instances.
 Without this trick, we would obtain a delay bound of $\log_2 W + \log_2 \log_2 m + \log_2 \log_2 \log_2 m + 7$.
-Moreover, for sufficiently large values of $m$, the delay bound in the previous theorem can be improved slightly to $ \log_2 W + \log_2 \log_2 m + \log_2 \log_2 \log_2 m + 4 + \varepsilon $ for any constant $\varepsilon > 0$: Note that the factor $1.8$ in inequation~(\ref{eq::logbound33}) can be decreased to a value arbitrarily close to $1$ if $m$ is sufficiently large.
-Thus, also the factor $\Ceta 2^{0.3}$ in inequation~(\ref{eq::bound8}) becomes arbitrarily close to $1$ for large values of $m$.
+Moreover, for sufficiently large values of $m$, the delay bound in the previous theorem can be improved slightly to $ \log_2 W + \log_2 \log_2 m + \log_2 \log_2 \log_2 m + 4 + \varepsilon $ for any constant $\varepsilon > 0$: Note that the factor $1.8$ in inequality~(\ref{eq::logbound33}) can be decreased to a value arbitrarily close to $1$ if $m$ is sufficiently large.
+Thus, also the factor $\Ceta 2^{0.3}$ in inequality~(\ref{eq::bound8}) becomes arbitrarily close to $1$ for large values of $m$.
 This leads to the stated delay bound. \end{rem}

 The following theorem shows that the circuit described in Theorem \ref{theorem::improved_delay2} does not only exist, but can also be computed efficiently.